 When demanding groups are allowed to accumulate prominent influence, true rule of law begins to decline, and a country’s legitimacy begins to crumble.
 History is being erased, highly consequential decisions are being made due to intense social pressure, and legal precedent is quickly becoming nonexistent because of flared tensions.

-Written by Grant Palmer,Campus Life Editor.
+Written by Grant Palmer,Staff Writer.
 Photo courtesy of Pexels.